|Born||in The Bronx, New York City, New York, USA|

-Once out of school, Lauren entered modeling and, because of her beauty, appeared on the cover of Harper's Bazaar, one of the most popular magazines in the US.
+Out of school, she entered modeling and, because of her beauty, appeared on the cover of Harper's Bazaar, one of the most popular magazines in the US.
 The wife of famed director Howard Hawks spotted the picture in the publication and arranged with her husband to have Lauren take a screen test.
-As a result, which was entirely positive, she was given the part of Marie Browning in To Have and Have Not (1944), a thriller opposite the great Humphrey Bogart, when she was just 19 years old.
+As a result, which was entirely positive, she was given the part of Marie Browning in To Have and Have Not (1944), a thriller opposite Humphrey Bogart, when she was just 19 years old.
 This not only set the tone for a fabulous career but also one of Hollywood's greatest love stories (she married Bogart in 1945).
 It was also the first of several Bogie-Bacall films.

 After 1945's Confidential Agent (1945), Lauren received second billing in The Big Sleep (1946) with Bogart.
 The mystery, in the role of Vivian Sternwood Rutledge, was a resounding success.
 Although she was making one film a year, each production would be eagerly awaited by the public.
 In 1947, again with her husband, Lauren starred in the thriller Dark Passage (1947).
 The film kept movie patrons on the edge of their seats.
 The following year, she starred with Bogart, Edward G. Robinson, and Lionel Barrymore in Key Largo (1948).
 The crime drama was even more of a nail biter than her previous film.

 After filming Designing Woman (1957), which was released in 1957, Humphrey Bogart died on January 14 from throat cancer.
 Devastated at being a widow, Lauren returned to the silver screen with The Gift of Love (1958) in 1958 opposite Robert Stack.
 The production turned out to be a big disappointment.
 Undaunted, Lauren moved back to New York City and appeared in several Broadway plays to huge critical acclaim.
 She was enjoying acting before live audiences and the audiences in turn enjoyed her fine performances.